Megaesophagus

 Which pets develop megaesophagus?

-Megaesophagus is more common in dogs than cats.
+Megaesophagus is more common in dogs than in cats.
 It has been shown to be hereditary in Wire Haired Fox Terriers and Miniature Schnauzers.
 Other breeds that may be predisposed to megaesophagus are:

 • German Shepherd